samjd-zz/linkedin_ssi_booster/itstoday.media/demo-script.md

 This demo is about one problem: a small media buying team needs to move faster without giving up trust.

 SSI Booster helps with that by turning research and persona knowledge into grounded posts, useful ideas, and optional creative assets.
-It also learns from what gets published, so the next round is smarter.
+It also has a mass-learning pass that ingests RSS feeds and updates the system without posting anything.

 ## What to say up front